 Insulated bedroom curtains.

-Reverse cycle airconditioning choosen for low energy and low noise.
+Reverse cycle air-conditioning chosen for low energy and low noise.

-Made after concrete slab laid with black plastic covering using a 4 cavitiy mould with shovel, wheelbarrow and concrete mixer and 10% cement powder as stabaliser.
+Made after concrete slab laid with black plastic covering using a 4 cavity mould with shovel, wheelbarrow and concrete mixer and 10% cement powder as stabaliser.

 Next day turn bricks onto their sides.